GreenGraf/how-much-do-you-know/README.md

 ## Credits

-I like to say a massive "Thank You" to my mentor, Ben Kavanagh.
+I would like to say a massive "Thank You" to my mentor, Ben Kavanagh.
 He's a fantastic motivator and extremely helpful.
 Also a big thanks to all the helpful people in the Slack community!

 ### Code

 * HTML, CSS and JavaScript tips from [Mozilla](https://developer.mozilla.org) developer documentation.
 * HTML, CSS and JavaScript [Stack Overflow](https://stackoverflow.com/).
 * HTML and CSS tips from [W3Schools](https://www.w3schools.com/).
+* JavaScript inspiration from numerous YouTube creators including [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw), [DevEd](https://www.youtube.com/c/DevEd/featured) and [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA)

 ### Content